hackclub/camp/cohort_4/playbook/activities.md

     own problems.
 Aim for spending the least time with a hacker as possible.
     - If another hacker can help out, let that happen.
 Optimize for the least club leader time per student possible.

+## "I have failed" activity

+Demos will involve failing infront of the whole club.
+This activity is a good preface to get the hackers into a positive mindset about public failure.
+It is important to be supportive when someone fails publicly.

+1. Have everyone circle up
+2. Explain that everyone will be sharing something they failed at
+   - These should be things that they have not resolved yet
+   - When they share it, they must shout it out in an overly dramatic way
+3. Start by having the club leaders saying something they failed at, then go through the circle

+Here are good example failures that haven't been resolved:

+  > I showed up late today!

+  > I didn't have enough time to make my site the way I wanted to!

+  > I didn't ask for help when I needed it!

 ## Feedback Forms